Partial desingularization: Limits of triple normal crossings

-Proofs of our main Conjectures \ref{conj:main} and \ref{conj:min} following the approach of this article require an analogue of Theorem \ref{thm:limintro} for any $k < n$.
-Although this remains a program, in general, we can carry it out for $k\leq 3$; see Theorem \ref{thm:lim3intro} following.
+A proof of our main Conjecture \ref{conj:min} following the approach of this article \emph{requires} an analogue of Theorem \ref{thm:limintro} for any $k < n$.
+We provide this here for $k\leq 3$; see Theorem \ref{thm:lim3intro} following.
 The analogue of Theorem \ref{thm:lim3intro} in the case $k=2$ is much simpler, and is also proved in \cite{BMmin1}.
 In particular, in the case that $n=5$, these results together with Theorem \ref{thm:limintro} give the required analogue of the latter for any $k<n$.
 We will use this in Section \ref{sec:alg} to prove Theorems \ref{thm:dim4} and \ref{thm:nc(3)}.

 \begin{theorem} Consider an embedded hypersurface $X\hookrightarrow Z$.
 Let $U$ denote an open subset of $Z$.
 Assume that (after an $\inv$-admissible sequence of blowings-up) the maximum value of $\inv$ on $U$ is $\inv(\nc(3)) = (3,0,1,0,1,0,\infty)$, so that the stratum $S := \{\inv = \inv(\nc(3))\}$ is a smooth subvariety of dimension $n-3$ in $U$, where $n = \dim Z$.
 Suppose $X$ is generically $\nc(3)$ on $S$.
 Then there is a finite sequence of $\inv_1$-admissible blowings-up of $U$, preserving the $\nc(3)$-locus, after which $X$ is a product of circulant singularities at every point of (the strict transform of) $S$. \end{theorem}